Kitware/tangelo/docs/tangelo-py.rst

     Returns the path of the current request.
 This is generally the sequence of path components following the domain and port number in a URL.

+.. py:function:: tangelo.request_body()

+    Returns a filelike object that streams out the body of the current request.
+    This can be useful, e.g., for retrieving data submitted in the body for a POST request.

+.. py:function:: tangelo.legal_path(path)

+    Returns a pair indicating whether ``path``, a string naming a web path (without the leading slash), refers to a file or directory within Tangelo's web space.
+The first element of the pair is a boolean indicating whether the path is legal; the second element is a string giving further information about the path.

+    If the path begins with a slash, it is not considered legal; the description will read "absolute" in this case.

+    If the path begins with a tilde, the path is legal if it resolves to a location within the named user's ``tangelo_html`` directory; the description will read "home directory" in this case.

+    For paths not starting with a tilde, the path is legal if it resolves to a location within the web root directory; the description reads "web root" in that case.

+    This function is used mainly to reject file paths containing ``..`` or similar, that may start in a legal location and move outside of Tangelo's web space.
+This ensures that services do not unwittingly manipulate files they should not.

+    For example, ``~troi/libs`` would be pass, as would ``section31/common/`` because both paths refer to subdirectories of an allowed directory - one in a user's home directory, and the other under the web root.
+However, ``/~picard/../../libs`` would be illegal, since it does not refer to any file accessible via Tangelo.

 .. py:function:: tangelo.paths(paths)

     Augments the Python system path with the list of web directories specified in ``paths``.
-Each path must be **within the web root directory** or **within a user's web home directory**.
-For example, ``/~troi/libs`` would be allowed, as would ``/section31/common/`` because both directories are subdirectories of a top-level web directory - one in a user's home directory, and the other under the web root.
-However, ``/~picard/../../libs`` would be illegal, since it does not refer to any file accessible via Tangelo.
+Each path must be **within the web root directory** or **within a user's web home directory** (i.e., the paths must be legal with respect to ``tangelo.legal_path()``).

     This function can be used to let web services access commonly used functions that are implemented in their own Python modules somewhere in the web filesystem.

+    After a service calling this function returns, the system path will be restored to its original state.
+This requires calling ``tangelo.paths()`` in every function wishing to change the path, but prevents shadowing of expected locations by modules with the same name in other directories, and the uncontrolled growth of the ``sys.path`` variable.

 .. py:decorator:: tangelo.restful